meziantou/Meziantou.Analyzer/docs/README.md

 # MA0017: Abstract types should not have public or internal constructors
 dotnet_diagnostic.MA0017.severity = warning

-# MA0018: Do not declare static members on generic types
+# MA0018: Do not declare static members on generic types (deprecated; use CA1000 instead)
-dotnet_diagnostic.MA0018.severity = warning
+dotnet_diagnostic.MA0018.severity = suggestion

 # MA0019: Use EventArgs.Empty
 dotnet_diagnostic.MA0019.severity = warning